-The GMCTE is offering a short professional development program to support new faculty on August 25-27.
-The three-day workshop is implemented internationally, and is known as the “Instructional Skills Workshop.”
+The GMCTE is offers a short professional development program to support new faculty, sessional instructors, post-doctoral fellows, and graduate student teachers.
+The 4-day workshop is implemented internationally, and is known as the “Instructional Skills Workshop.”
 Your participation in the interactive workshop will facilitate:

 - familiarization with essential teaching theory and practices

 - approaches to writing learning objectives and lesson plans